CalmTed/bible-by-heart/readme.md

       - [ ] relative progress is more then 1 month, exept round numbers of other stats:1 year stroke or 100 verses learned...
       - different finish screen label: presistent learner, perfect tester(no errors), error buster(a lot of errors), grower(some maxLavel updates)
 - [ ] register and login (confirm email or google/facebook login) v0.0.9
-  - [ ] feedback form for authorirized users
+  - [ ] feedback form for authorirized users or telegram bot
-  - [ ] change data safety settings and privacy pilicy
+  - [ ] change data safety settings and privacy policy
 - [ ] sync + custom sync(without need for registration) v1.0.0
+  - [ ] autosync & manualsync action
   - [ ] custom sync and documentation web page for it
   - [ ] about page and donate button